 The Honor System, embodied in the phrase "No member shall take unfair advantage of any other member of the Caltech community," is the fundamental principle of conduct for all students.
 More than merely a code applying to conduct in examinations, it extends to all phases of campus life.
 It is the code of behavior governing scholastic and extracurricular activities, relations among students, and relations between students and faculty.
 The Honor System is the outstanding tradition of the student body, which accepts full responsibility for its operation.
-The Board of Control, which is composed of elected student representatives, is charged with monitoring the Honor System for undergraduates, while the Graduate Honor Council performs the same function for graduate students.
-The Conduct Review Committee, composed of students, faculty, and staff, also considers cases involving the Honor System and Institute policies for undergraduate students, and the dean of graduate studies, or his designee, considers cases involving the Honor System and Institute policies for graduate students.
+The Board of Control, which is composed of elected student representatives, is charged with monitoring the Honor System for undergraduates.
+The Graduate Honor Council (GHC) is charged with investigating violations for graduate students.
+The Conduct Review Committee, composed of students, faculty, and staff, also considers cases involving the Honor System and Institute policies for undergraduate students.
+The Dean of Graduate Studies, or his designee, also considers cases involving the Honor System and Institute Policies for graduate students.
 Suspected violations are reported to the appropriate board or office, which conducts investigations and hearings with strict confidentiality.
 If necessary, recommendations for actions are made to the appropriate person.